 - A copy of your parent’s most recent Federal Income tax forms

-- A copy of your FAFSA results including EFC (Expected Family Contribution)
+- A copy of your FAFSA or ORSAA student aid report including EFC (Expected Family Contribution) (see FAQ for more details)

 - Note: If your family does not file taxes, please attach a document explaining the circumstances in detail.